 - 1. Successfully complete at least 26 weeks of study. - 2.
 Complete all midterms for all courses that have midterms. - 3.
 Midterms must be completed within stated timeframes. - 4.
-If a student is enrolled in a course that does not have a midterm, the student must have completed at least half of the assignments for that course. - 5. second installments cannot be requested prior to the last scheduled midterm due date or half of assignments without midterms due date as stated in syllabi.
+If a student is enrolled in a course that does not have a midterm, the student must have completed at least half of the assignments for that course.

+\Second installments cannot be requested prior to the last scheduled midterm due date or half of assignments without midterms due date as stated in syllabi.
+Second disbursements will be distributed after completion of the midterm period approximately in week 30.